learn-co-curriculum/git-basics-readme/README.md

 ~ $ mkdir my-git-project //Creates new directory
 ~ $ cd my-git-project //Moves into the newly created directory
 ```

-Now that the files are available, how do we get them in the cloud so we can collaborate
-with other developers or backup our progress thus far?

 ## State How to Manage Files in a Directory With `git init`